 Some Information about moving to the UK and Importing your used car from Ireland

-If you are looking for information about Importing a used car from the UK into Ireland – you need to take a look at our page about Bringing a Car to Ireland from the UK
+If you are looking for information about moving to Ireland and bringing your car from the UK with you – take a look at our page about Bringing a Car to Ireland from the UK

 You have 14 days to tell HM Revenue and Customs (HMRC) after you bring a vehicle into the UK permanently.
 You cannot register the vehicle until you’ve done this.
 You may be fined if you’re late telling HMRC.